-Graphite elephant portraits.
+Graphite elephant portrait.

-Step 5: The finished picture.
+Step 5: The finished Graphite Elephant portrait.

 NB: You can also get electric erasers for picking out the finer details which most professional artists prefer to use.
 There are also some other types of eraser options available like Tombow Mono zero erasers.
 Since first writing this tutorial I have started using the Tombow erasers and have had pleasing results in doing so.